 It is also very important to eat food that is rich in folic acid.
-These foods include dark green vegetables, egg yolks, and some fruits.
-Many foods have folic acid added - eg, some breakfast cereals, some breads, flours, pastas and brown rice.
+These foods include dark green vegetables, egg yolks and some fruits.
+Many foods have folic acid added - for example, some breakfast cereals, some breads, flours, pastas and brown rice.

 Did you find this information useful?

 - Copp AJ, Adzick NS, Chitty LS, et al; Spina bifida.
 Nat Rev Dis Primers.
 2015 Apr 30 1:15007. doi: 10.1038/nrdp.2015.7.

 - Salih MA, Murshid WR, Seidahmed MZ; Classification, clinical features, and genetics of neural tube defects.
 Saudi Med J. 2014 Dec 35 Suppl 1:S5-S14.

 - Salih MA, Murshid WR, Seidahmed MZ; Epidemiology, prenatal management, and prevention of neural tube defects.
 Saudi Med J. 2014 Dec 35 Suppl 1:S15-28.

 - De-Regil LM, Pena-Rosas JP, Fernandez-Gaxiola AC, et al; Effects and safety of periconceptional oral folate supplementation for preventing birth defects.
 Cochrane Database Syst Rev. 2015 Dec 14 12:CD007950. doi: 10.1002/14651858.CD007950.pub3.